cncf/kubernetes-community-days/planning/marketing-promotion.md

 ### Promotion

+* Start by posting your event on [The Linux Foundation's community events website](https://events.linuxfoundation.org/about/community/)
 * Who can help spread the word that the event is scheduled?
 * Reach out to local tech companies and consultants
 * Contact local tech publications and see if you can swap media sponsorship for ads in their publication or on their website